Posted on

 The input field might be obvious visually, but it still needs an accessible label that announces what the input field is for screen reader users.

-Oftentimes, because the hidden label is well, hidden, it can have a mistake that goes unnoticed unless the form is tested with a screen reader.
+Oftentimes, because the hidden label is well, hidden, it has a mistake that goes unnoticed unless the form is tested with a screen reader.

 How to fix it